You can apply to the council for permission to have a vehicle crossover (dropped kerb) installed on the road next to your property.

 This is for residential properties only.
-If you are a business please contact the Highways Maintenace team at firstname.lastname@example.org
+For businesses and developers, please contact us at email@example.com.

-You will always need planning permission if the vehicle access is to be formed on to a classified road – check your road against our list.
+You will require planning permission if the crossover is to be formed within a classified road or conservation area.
+Check your road against our list.

 Submitting a planning permission application

-If you require planning permission, you will also need to submit a separate planning application, this will cost £172.
+If you require planning permission, you will also need to submit a separate planning application, This costs £206.

 Your planning application will need to include drawings that show:

-- the parking space meets minimum size specifications
+- the parking space meets the minimum size specifications

-In some cases, your drawings will need to show that vehicles can enter and leave the site in forward gear with enough visibility.
+- In some cases, your drawings must show that vehicles can enter and leave the site in forward gear with enough visibility.

 You can download a diagram showing visibility requirements (the visibility splay).